 For your South African visa application, you’ll also need a form signed by your doctor that you have no psychological problems.
 You’ll also need a chest x-ray for any family members over 12 years old; tuberculosis is a big and growing problem in South Africa.
 While you see your doctor for that, make sure you collect your records as well.

-Find a tax consultant.
+Find a tax consultant to help you navigate taxes in South Africa.
 Again, many companies provide this service as part of an expat contract.
 If not, you will need some professional advice.
-Taxation in South Africa depends on whether you are a resident or non-resident, and certain countries have arranged double-taxation agreements.
+Income taxes in South Africa depends on whether you are a resident or non-resident, and certain countries have arranged double-taxation agreements.

 If you rent, make sure you keep a copy of your rental agreement.
 You’ll need that many times over in the months to come when applying for various services.
-Indeed, some expat contracts will only allow you to rent rather than buy a house; this may be your only option.
+Indeed, some expat contracts will only allow you to rent in South Africa rather than buy South African property; this may be your only option.

 The selection of rental homes is large.
 Most likely, you’ll be steered towards a security estate, walled in and guarded around the clock.
 This has the advantage of you and your kids being able to roam freely without safety concerns.

-Some schools (both international and private) have wait lists, so it’s best to get this started early.
+Some schools (both international schools in South Africa and otherwise) have waitlists, so it’s best to get this started early.
 You will need: copies of latest reports, copies of the children’s passports including their visas (if they are only temporary you can furnish the permanent ones later).
 Think about what type of school experience you’d prefer for your kids.
 South African schools are a good (and more affordable) alternative to international schools.

 You will need: Lease agreement or utility bill for proof of residence, passport including visa, draft in Rand for initial balance, and maybe a letter from your home bank listing your bona fides.